DanielYezid/Clases/README.md

 _A small [wiki](https://github.com/DanielYezid/wiki.git) where al the resources we used to build this website_

 ## Postman 🖇️
+_Here you will find our endspoints in the postman website._
 * [Postman: Markets](https://www.postman.com/danielyezid/market/request/7fd9j50/http-localhost-8080-api-markets-7?action=share&creator=38432283&ctx=documentation)

 ## Autors ✒️